dictation-toolbox/Caster/docs/readthedocs/Caster_Settings/transformers.md

 ## Transformers

-**Update**: The fate of Transformer feature has decided and is now considered deprecated..See [Issue #43](https://github.com/synkarius/Caster/issues/43) No new transformers can be defined by the end user except for `Simplified transformers` via words.txt.
+**Update**: The fate of Transformer feature has decided and is now considered deprecated..See [Issue #43](https://github.com/synkarius/Caster/issues/43) No new transformers can be defined by the end user except for `Simplified Transformers` via words.txt.

 ### Complex Transformers - Feature